core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * All authentication credentials MUST be encoded according to the same format used in the group.
 The used format MUST provide the public key as well as the comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

-* All authentication credentials and the public key specified therein MUST be for the public key algorithm used in the group and aligned with the possible associated parameters used in the group, e.g., the used elliptic curve (when applicable).
+* All authentication credentials and the public key specified therein MUST be applicable to the public key algorithm used in the group and aligned with the possible associated parameters used in the group, e.g., the used elliptic curve (when applicable).

    If the group uses (also) the group mode, the public key algorithm is the Signature Algorithm used in the group.
 If the group uses only the pairwise mode, the public key algorithm is the Pairwise Key Agreement Algorithm used in the group.